s0md3v/be-a-hacker/README.md

 ### Do cool shit
 Be curious, experiment a lot, build cool shit, that's the entire point, that's how it all started.
 If you spend your life using techniques and tools developed by other people, what's the point of choosing a cool path like this?

-## How to use this roadmap?
+## The roadmap
 The roadmap contains some good resources as well as some topics that you will to google and read about yourself.
+This is not simply a 'step-by-step guide' or a collection of resources.

 Read/watch stuff, note down the terms you don't understand, google them and learn about them from at least 3 different sources, again note down terms you don't understand and keep repeating the process.\
 Why at least 3 sources?
 Because information provided by 1 creator will be limited to what they know, getting it from 3 different creators will give you a better understanding of the subject from different perspectives.

 I will reference this methodolgy as 'recurisve learning' throughout the guide.

-## The roadmap
-It will guide you through the basics, tell you how to proceed next and from there on, you will create your own path.

 ### Getting started

 Hacking has many fields e.g. reverse engineering, web hacking, car hacking etc. but there are some things that are helpful irrespective of the field so let's talk about them first.

 #### Basics of Computer Science
-It will help you get a deeper understanding of the machine you will be using for hours every day as well as gain a valuable perspective that I can't really explain in words.
+It will help you get a deeper understanding of the machine you will be using for hours every day as well as to gain a valuable perspective that I can't really explain in words.

+Remember, you just need to know the basics because this knowledge will keep being developed if you are curious by asking questions like "What happens when you delete a file?
+If they stay on device, how does space get freed?
+If they are really gone, how do recovery software recover them?"

 **Resources:**
   - [Crash Course](https://www.youtube.com/playlist?list=PL8dPuuaLjXtNlUrzyH5r6jN9ulIgZBpdo)'s CS playlist